UCREL/pymusas/docs/docs/usage/getting_started/intro.md

 ### Tagger Comparison

-We have 3 different types of taggers; rule based, neural, and hybrid, of which below we state the advantages and dis-advantages of each tagger as well as their evaluation results on 4 different languages;
+We have 3 different types of taggers; rule based, neural, and hybrid, of which below;
+* We state the advantages and dis-advantages of each tagger.
+* The evaluation results on 4 different languages for all taggers.
+* The resources required to run the taggers on different size texts as well as how fast in tokens per second the taggers are.

 <Tabs
 defaultValue="rule-based"